Coronavirus (COVID-19) –

 Government Support for Businesses

 The Government is supporting businesses and their employees through a package of measures during this period of unprecedented disruption.
 The Business Support website helps you find the right support, advice and information to help with the impact of coronavirus (COVID-19) on your business.
 This website will continue to be updated as information becomes available.

 A full range of business support measures have been made available to UK businesses and employees.
-Find out how to access the support that has been made available, who is eligible, when the schemes open and how to apply here.

 This guidance provides details of support available to businesses including:

 - statutory sick pay relief package for small and medium-sized enterprises (SMEs)